 The owner stipulates the remuneration for the board.
 The remuneration is not related to the company's results.

 Shareholder-elected board members normally do not perform any additional tasks for the company.
-To the extent that the members of the board perform tasks for company, this must be clarified with the other board members in advance.
-Board remuneratiom is descrinbed in note 37 in the annual report.
+To the extent that the members of the board perform tasks for the company, this must be clarified with the other board members in advance.
+Board remuneration is described in Note 37 in the annual report.

 Statkraft adheres to the Norwegian state's guidelines for employment terms for managers in state enterprises and companies.

 The board will contribute to a moderate, but competitive development of executive remuneration in Statkraft.
-The board’s compensation committee prepares the board's deliberation of the wages of the President and CEO and the rest of the company’s senior executive management team.
+The board’s compensation committee prepares the board's deliberation of the wages of the President and CEO and the rest of the company’s senior executive management.
 The CEO and President is currently remunerated with a fixed wage, and the executive vice presidents are remunerated with fixed wages and a variable wage scheme.
-The variable wage scheme for executive vice presidents has a maximum disbursement that complies with the owner's guidelines, see Report No. 27 (2013-2014) to the Storting.
-The entering into of pension agreements adheres to the current guidelines issued by the owner.
+The variable wage scheme for executive vice presidents has a maximum disbursement that complies with the owner's guidelines, see Meld.
+St. 27 (2013-2014) to the Storting.
+The entering into pension agreements adheres to the current guidelines issued by the owner.

-The board's declaration regarding executive wages and other remuneration to executive employees can be read in Note 37.
+The board's declaration regarding executive wages and other remuneration to executive employees can be read in Note 37 in the annual report.